numToStr/Comment.nvim/README.md

 ### 🤝 Contributing

-TODO: how to contribute custom commentstring
+There are multiple ways to contribute reporting/fixing bugs, feature requests.
+You can also submit commentstring to this plugin by updating [lang.lua](./lua/Comment/lang.lua) and sending PR.

 ### 💐 Credits